rhysjenkin/dotdevv-php-developer-assessment-completed/readme.md

 # ![DotDev](https://avatars3.githubusercontent.com/u/19314960?v=3&s=200)

-## DotDev PHP Developer Assesment
+## DotDev PHP Developer Assessment

-The goal of assesment is to test you skills in data structures and formatting.
+The goal of assessment is to test you skills in data structures and formatting.

 We have created three data objects `customers`, `orders` and `order_items` in `function loadData()`.